Ben Davies (footballer, born 1993): Swansea City

 After spending time with the youth ranks, Davies signed a two-year contract with Swansea City, making his first-team debut against West Ham United for the Premier League on 25 August 2012, coming on as an 84th minute substitute for Neil Taylor in a 3–0 home win.

 Davies became a regular starter for Swansea in the 2012–13 season, following a long-term injury to Taylor.

 On 23 November 2012, Davies signed a new three-and-a-half-year contract with Swansea.

 On 19 January 2013, Davies scored his first goal for Swansea against Stoke City in a 3–1 victory.
 In doing so, at 19 years and 270 days, he became Swansea's youngest scorer in the Premier League.

+On 24 February 2013, Davies started at left-back in the 2013 Football League Cup final at Wembley Stadium, as the Swans beat Bradford City 5–0 to win the club's first major trophy.

-In September 2013, he scored his second and third Premier League goals for Swansea, against West Brom and Arsenal respectively.
+In September 2013, he scored his second and third Premier League goals for Swansea, against West Bromwich Albion and Arsenal respectively.

-On 24 December 2013, Davies signed a one-year contract extension, keeping him at Swansea until June 2017.
+On 24 December 2013, Davies signed a one-year contract extension with the Swans.